Grand Duchy of Finland: Crimean War and 1860s–1870s

 Emperor Alexander II opened the Diet of Finland at the Imperial Palace in Helsinki in 1863.

 Ball in Helsinki in honour of Alexander II in 1863.

-The Crimean War began in 1853.
-The war was focused on the Black Sea, where Russia fought against the Ottoman Empire.
-The British Empire and the French Empire allied with the Ottoman Empire.
-The war expanded to the Baltic Sea.
-The British and French navies focused on bombarding the Finnish coast, where fortresses as well as trade and port cities were located.
-The bombings caused extensive damage to the Finnish economy and contributed to the famine experienced in the following years, as the bombings destroyed merchant ships and grain stores.

 The works of Johan Snellman and other Fennoman authors combined literature and nationalism and increased the calls for language recognition and education reforms in Finland.
 This heightened during the Crimean War in which Finnish ports and fortresses on the Baltic Sea became subject for Allied attacks, specifically Suomenlinna and Bomarsund in Åland during the Åland War.
 As newspapers were printed in Swedish and Russian due to censorship, many Finns could not read about the events of the Battle of Bomarsund and the Battle of Suomenlinna.
 Moreover, Nicholas I died in 1855.

 The new emperor, Alexander II, had already planned educational reforms in outlying territories in Russia, including Finland.

 Alexander II also planned to call on the Diet of the Estates in 1863.
 Under Alexander's rule, Finland experienced a period of liberalization in education, the arts, and the economy.

-During the years 1809-1863, Finland was governed through decrees, meaning that existing laws could only be specified.
-However, new laws could not be added.
-Nicholas I did not want to convene the estates' diet because he did not want to face new demands from the diet members.
-The Finns were also not enthusiastic about gathering at the estates' diet, because the conservative tsar could have restricted Finland's autonomy.
-However, Alexander II realized during and after the Crimean War that Russia needed to reform.
-The condition for reform was to convene the estates' diet at regular intervals.

 Steam locomotive at Hämeenlinna Railway Station in 1865.

-The most impressive project was the construction of the railway line between Helsinki and Hämeenlinna.
-The new railway connection was opened on March 17 in 1862.
-Hämeenlinna had been a significant garrison town since Swedish times and continued these traditions during the Grand Duchy period.
-The primary purpose of the railway was the rapid transfer of troops from Hämeenlinna to Helsinki in case of war.
-The railway also accelerated Finland's economic development.
-The rail network was extended in the following decades to various Finnish cities.
-For Finnish trade, the opening of the railway between Helsinki and Saint Petersburg offered new opportunities.